hiepllp/one-click-hugo-cms/site/content/post/importing-data-into-acumatica.md

 date: 2018-06-06T09:58:56.326Z
 description: Some you need to know about Import by Scenario
 ---
-First thing first - Prepare the data, the excel sheet
+First thing first - Prepare the data, the excel sheet.

 ![excel](/img/excel.png)

-Normally, the template includes 2 sheets, Template and Data, but it can be more, it's not important since you will have a chance to tell the system later which will contain the data you want the system to import to.
-Likewise, you can have as many columns as you want in the Data sheet, or any sheet of the file.
+Normally, the template includes 2 sheets, _Template_ and _Data_, but it can be more, it's not important since you will have a chance to tell the system later which will contain the data you want the system to import to.
+Likewise, you can have as many columns as you want in the _Data_ sheet, or any sheet of the file.
 Usually only some key fields will be necessary.

 In the below example, we're about to import the Vendor list into the system.
 As it requires the Vendor Class for each vendor, so you need to define the Vendor Classes first.
 Here I have some already: